img-1

 Cumulative Layout Shift (CLS) is a crucial performance metric when it comes to the web front.

-To improve the font-related layout shifts such as Flash of Invisible Text (FOIT) and Flash of Unstyled Text (FOUT), you need to use the CSS link preload mechanism.
+To improve the font-related layout shifts such as Flash of Invisible Text (FOIT) and Flash of Unstyled Text (FOUT), you need to use the CSS preload link mechanism.

 Assume you have 10 CSS theme files.
 Most of these CSS files are required to paint the layout correctly.
 By generating Critical CSS, RabbitLoader can improve the page load time by 90-95%.